ogveeti/Electronics-II/timesheet.md

 * 6h - work on movement detection functionality
 * 3h - planning the demo and presentation
 ### Weekly total: 9h

+## Week 18, 29.4. - 6.5
+* 6h - testing the device in a vehicle
+* 2h - work on the presentation materials
+### Weekly total: 8h